anttisalonen/progbook/rst/sw.rst

     $ python
     bash: python: command not found

 In this case you'll need to find out how to install it.
 On e.g. Ubuntu, running something like "sudo apt-get install python" might do it.
 On Mac you may need to install Python from the Python official web site.
-Although we'll be using Python 2 later in this book, this chapter will work with either Python 2 or 3 so the version you pick isn't very important for now.
+Although we'll be using Python 2 later in this book, this section will work with either Python 2 or 3 so the version you pick isn't very important for now.

 Once you do get to the Python interpreter as shown above you can exit it by typing "exit()" (without the quotes).